Want to work from home? Or better yet, work from anywhere in the world while you travel?

-This work from home website is excellent for beginners as it makes finding potential clients pretty easy.
+This remote job website is excellent for beginners, as it makes finding potential clients pretty easy.
 To sign up for iWriter, you have to fill out a few forms and complete some prompts; then, depending on your results, you can start selecting writing jobs.
 As you increase your skill and writing level, you can begin to earn more money for each project you complete for clients.

 2. Freelance Writing

-There is a huge collection of high quality, well-paid writing freelance jobs available on Contena, from one-off to full-time.
-Unlike other work from home websites that take a percentage off what you earn, Contena is a flat-rate subscription platform where you can choose between two different subscription levels.
+There is a huge collection of high-quality, well-paid writing freelance jobs available on Contena, from one-off to full-time.
+Unlike other remote job websites that take a percentage of what you earn, Contena is a flat-rate subscription platform where you can choose between two different subscription levels.
 It offers plenty of support and guidance along the way.

 4. Constant Content

 The writing work available on Constant Content is varied and ranges from corporate blogs, marketing materials, web-page info, product descriptions, white papers, and more.
-There are two ways you can make money through this work from home website, either by writing unsolicited content for the site and waiting for someone to buy it or by writing tailor-made content for specific clients.
+There are two ways you can make money through this remote work website—either by writing unsolicited content for the site and waiting for someone to buy it or by writing tailor-made content for specific clients.